bytosaur/arduino-workshop/2_arduino_ide.md

 1. Visit [the Arduino webpage](https://www.arduino.cc/en/software) to download the Arduino Integrated Development Editor (IDE) version 2.X for your operating System.
 Click [here](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing/) for a guide on installing.

-2. Plug in your Arduino Development Board

-3. Open the Arduino IDE
+2. Open the Arduino IDE

 ##### Understanding the code